Skip to main content

 Budget-friendly priorities that actually move the needle:

-• Fresh paint in neutral tones (seriously, this is the best bang for your buck)
+• Fresh paint in neutral tones (seriously, the best bang for your buck)

-• Furniture rental for empty rooms (vacant homes sit 40% longer, and that’s not a typo)
+• Furniture rental for empty rooms (vacant homes sit noticeably longer)

 • Updated light fixtures and cabinet hardware

-In neighborhoods like Bishop Arts or Deep Ellum, even a small staging investment can set your home apart from the competition.
-I always say staging isn’t an expense—it’s the smartest investment you’ll make in your home sale.
+In neighborhoods like Bishop Arts or Deep Ellum, even a small staging investment can set your home apart.
+I always say staging isn’t an expense, it’s the smartest investment you’ll make in your home sale.

 When Is the Best Time to Stage Your DFW Home?

 Stage before you list.
 Not after your home’s been sitting for three weeks with no offers.
-Homes staged before listing sell 73% faster than those staged as a last resort—I’ve tracked that in my own DFW sales data, and it’s consistent year after year.
+Homes staged before listing sell noticeably faster than those staged as a last resort, and I’ve tracked that in my own DFW sales for years.
 The sweet spot is getting everything done one to two weeks before your listing goes live.

 Spring staging (March through May) gives you the biggest advantage in our market.
-Families shopping for Carroll ISD or Highland Park ISD are out in force during those months, and natural light makes staged rooms look incredible.
-Plus, you can tie in fresh landscaping for that full curb-to-closing effect.
+Families shopping for Carroll ISD or Highland Park ISD are out in force, and natural light makes staged rooms look incredible.
+Plus you can tie in fresh landscaping for that full curb-to-closing effect.

 Here’s the staging timeline I recommend: